lowercasename/homepage/src/blog/2020-06-18-write-a-static-site-generator.md

 ---
-title: "You Should Write a Static Site Generator"
+title: "You should write a static site generator"
 date: 2020-06-18
 ---